- Policy Context

 - Servicing arrangements, including details of any deliveries required and provision for the storage and collection of waste and recycling;

-- Details of special features to improved the safety and security of students; including, for example, any CCTV provided, adequate lighting, intercoms, etc;
+- Details of special features to improve the safety and security of students; including, for example, any CCTV provided, adequate lighting, intercoms, etc;

 - Arrangements to ensure the well-being of residents;